mitotic/pinafore-curated/docs/MahootUserGuide.md

 ## Getting Started

 You can try out Mahoot at [https://Mahoot.dev](https://mahoot.dev) using a web browser.
-There is currently no phone app available, but this client should work fine on a smart phone web browser.
+There is currently no separate phone app available, but this client should work fine on a smart phone web browser.
+It can also be installed as a progressive web app (PWA) on the phone.

 Click on the ``Log in`` button and type the name of your Mastodon instance to login. (*At this time, Mahoot only supports logging into a single Mastodon instance, even though Pinafore supports multiple instances.*)